 “If you truly would you prefer someone more beautiful, more—”

-“You are not just saying that to be kind?”
+“You are not merely saying this to be kind?”

 For a moment, he sits in silence, before reaching out and bringing my small palm within his.
-So cold, so bony…and yet, together, they grow soft and feel as though they melt together.
+So cold, so bony…and yet, together, they grow soft.

 He frees our hands, and instead wraps his arm around me, pulling me to his side.